 Funding for the service will be in addition to and outside of total agreed community pharmacy funding for the financial year, instead coming from NHS vaccination budgets.
 The total delivered will be dependent on uptake of the service, but no cap has been set for this.

-Claims for payment for the service and reimbursement of vaccine costs are to be made via a form sent to the Pricing Authority as part of the end of month script bundle submission process.
+Claims for payment for the service and reimbursement of vaccine costs are to be made via either the paper claim form or the webform provided by the NHS BSA (but not both).

 NHS Urgent Medicine Supply Advanced Service